More Than a Quarter of a Century After Days of Our Lives’ (First) Possession of Marlena, We Revisit an Unforgettable Sort of Christmas Evil

 What exactly happened that night?
-Well, Hall broke down the scene on a recent episode of The Kelly Clarkson Show.
+Well, Hall broke down the scene on The Kelly Clarkson Show.

 “It was Christmas Eve and everybody was in church,” she recalled with a charming glibness, “and I was home alone, and there it went.
 Oops!
 She’s off the bed.”
 (You can watch the interview in full below.)